AxonC/university-sdi-project/documentation/trekstar-documentation.md

 * A general description of the system.
 * Component diagrams.
 * Deployment diagrams.
+* An explanation of the internal data structures used and the reason of the choices.
 * Examples (screen shots) of user interface.
 * A user manual and instruction of the software. (regardless if your software is based on GUI or console interface).
 * An explanation of any C++ library used.